prixite/prixite.github.io/README.md

 This repository is used to hold the code for the website of [Prixite](https://prixite.com).
 Prixite is a leading software development company of Pakistan.
 It has offices in Lahore, Pakistan and Wyoming, USA.

-This repository can also be used a starter template for a Next.js project.
-The code in this repository is free distributed.
+This repository can also be used as a starter template for a Next.js project.
+The code in this repository is freely distributed.

 Some interesting things you can learn from this template:
 - Deployment of Next.js static website to Github Pages.